A Commonplace Book

 Abraham Verghese, Cutting for Stone

-Life … is like that.
-You live it forward, but understand it backward.
+You live [life] forward, but understand it backward.
 It is only when you stop and look to the rear that you see the corpse caught under your wheel.

 Abraham Verghese, Cutting for Stone